VS Code Extension Release: Time Travel Debug for C/C++

 Our engineering team just released version 2.0.0 of our Visual Studio Code extension: Time Travel Debug for C/C++.
 If you’re not familiar with it, it supports time travel debugging within your preferred IDE.

-Below are key improvements made.
+Below are the key improvements made this new release.

 New terminal interface